Organiser (magazine): Current status

 In February 2013, media reports indicated that the RSS had dismissed the editors of the Organiser as well as Panchjanya for having taken a pro-Narendra Modi stand ahead of the RSS's endorsement of him as the Prime Ministerial candidate, and while they extended no support for the BJP President Nitin Gadkari.

 Vijay Kumar, the Managing Director of Bharat Prakashan took temporary charge as the editor of Organiser.
 In July, Prafull Ketkar, a political scientist from the BRD Arts and Commerce College for Women in Nashik, was appointed as the editor.

 Multiple controversial articles have since appeared in the magazine, most notorious of which being an article calling Kerala a "Godless country."

 The article invited widespread condemnation including a censure by the Press Council of India.

 The publication of an interview of the RSS chief Mohan Bhagwat in the run-up to the Bihar polls is said to have embarrassed the BJP government and contributed to the defeat of the party in the polls.

 In January 2016, the RSS has appointed Jagadish Upasane, a former journalist with India Today and a director in the Bharat Prakashan Trust, as a "group editor" with full control over the editorial content of both Organiser and Panchjanya.

+Disinformation

+The Organiser has promoted disinformation on many occasions.
+Sify found Organiser to have spread misleading information about Kerala state in 2015.
+In 2020, Janta Ka Reporter found Organiser to have spread fake news with the claim that a hungry minor girl was lured and raped in Tamil Nadu.